gvwilson/sensibleadventures/misc/bear-02.md

 The prince patted her one more time, then looked up at his companion.
 The sergeant's jaw was clenched, and his frown showed pain as much as anger.
 "How is your leg?"
-Prince Lormay asked.
+Prince Thokmay asked.

 The sergeant straightened up a bit in the saddle.
 "Still a mess," he said.
 "I don't think it's broken, but the knee is in bad shape.
 Put me